 Filipino Time – Unplugged!

 I am thoroughly convinced that there is a Filipino version of Murphy’s Law in play.
-Just as sure as the world turns, Murphy could just as well been of Filipino descent, because the perceived perversity of the universe will just as easily catch up with you here as it will anywhere.
-In the Philippines however, “timing” is everything and is a phenomenon all its own.
+Just as sure as the world turns, Murphy could just as well been of Filipino descent, because the perceived perversity of the universe will just as easily catch up with you here in the Philippines as it will anywhere.
+In the Philippines, “timing” is everything and is a phenomenon all its own.
 It seems to work well and in conjunction with Mr. Murphy’s “Anything that can go wrong will go wrong” theory.
 Timing in the Philippines is mainly dependent on a system of timekeeping that is historically unique to the Philippines.
 And yes, the Philippines is measured by the same 24 hour-long day as anywhere else.
-There are no shortages of clocks and many people sport watches, but it is the phenomenon of “Filipino Time” that distorts time and is blamed for everything that is good and bad about timeliness.
+There are no shortages of clocks or cellphones, and many people sport watches, but it is the phenomenon of “Filipino Time” that distorts time which is the blame for everything that is good and bad about timeliness.
 What really needs to be understood about Filipino Time is that there are many underlying factors that dictate all outcomes, much of which can be better explained as being related to ‘timing factors’.
 My other “Filipino Time” post, The Origin of Filipino Time, describes the origin of “Filipino Indios Time” and its historical significance.
 As described in that article, Filipino Time is defined in the Urban Dictionary as “The official timing of the Philippines” and in summary simply means things get done whenever they get done.

 In my real-time example below, I use transportation as a primary reason and how it affects “Filipino Timing.”
-And because the majority of the population in the Philippines is heavily reliant on public transportation, that factor alone is only as timely as all the passengers, driver, traffic, and external factors allow it to be.
+And because the majority of the population in the Philippines is heavily reliant on public transportation, this factor alone is only as timely as all the passengers, driver, traffic, and external factors allow it to be.
 When you take a Jeepney for example, you essentially depend on the ‘clock of an entire nation’, and it can be one of the single most contributing factors to timing, or lack of.
-In addition to transportation, there are a myriad of other reasons that can affect whether anyone ever shows up anywhere on time.
+Though, in addition to transportation, there are a myriad of other reasons that can affect whether anyone ever shows up anywhere on time.

 3. Power outages